Sitting for many hours day after day is a risk factor for developing a deep vein thrombosis.

 The “Sitting Disease” Can Lead to a Dangerous Blood Clot

-“People who sit all day are at higher risk for a DVT,” says J. Mark Anderson, MD, of Executive Medicine of Texas and host of the nationally syndicated Staying Young Show which goes to podcast as Staying Young Show 2.0.
+“People who sit all day are at higher risk for a DVT,” says J. Mark Anderson, MD, DABFM, of Executive Medicine of Texas and who is board certified in family medicine.

 “This is true if they sit at their desk at work, on the couch at home, or spend a great deal of time flying and sitting on airplanes,” explains Dr. Anderson.